ashmere/RenovateAgent/README.md

 ## 🔍 How It Works

 ### 1. PR Detection
 The system listens for GitHub webhook events and identifies new Renovate PRs automatically.
+Supports both traditional Renovate bot PRs and Renovate instances running under personal access tokens (PAT).

 ### 2. Status Verification
 For each PR, it checks: